Provision of information on the procedure

 Another problem arises due to the absence of rules on the access of welfare associations to arrival and AnkER centres.
 Since there are no federal rules governing the access, it is up to the discretion of the local authorities whether welfare associations have access to the centres.
 In Munich, the Refugee Council tried to provide independent mobile counselling prior 2023 and has been denied access.
 The Federal Administrative Court upheld the denial in 2023.
 The court decided that access must be granted in individual case after registration and only where an asylum applicant has demanded counselling.
 However, local authorities are not obliged to grant open access to the facilities.[35]
 This leads to legal uncertainty as to whether systematic access will be provided to welfare associations under the new rules on counselling.
 Overall, several associations criticise that due to the lack of funding, the uncoordinated funding process and the legal uncertainty as to whether access to accommodations centres is provided, access to individual counselling cannot be guaranteed in Germany.

-As of 31 December 2022, counselling was available in 46 BAMF branch offices.[31]
+As of 31 December 2022, counselling was available in 46 BAMF branch offices.[40]
 Throughout 2022, 37,644 applicants took part in the first stage counselling, while 3,147 received individual counselling (second stage).
-This is an increase in comparison to 2021 (1,928 individual sessions, while 25,784 persons took part in group sessions), but still shows that only around 15% of the 244,132 persons who applied for asylum in 2022 (see Statistics) received individual advice.
-More information on counselling during the Covid-19 outbreak can be found in the 2021 Update to the AIDA Country Report for Germany.[32]
-No information on the availability of counselling and on the number of sessions is available for 2023 as of April 2024.
+While this represented an increase in comparison to 2021 (1,928 individual sessions, while 25,784 persons took part in group sessions), it still shows that only around 15% of the 244,132 persons who applied for asylum in 2022 (see Statistics) received individual advice.
+No information on the availability of counselling and on the number of sessions is available for 2023 and 2024 as of March 2025.

 The BAMF counselling sessions represent an improvement compared to the situation prior to August 2019 when no information was systematically provided to asylum seekers.[41]
 Nevertheless, the system is heavily criticised by NGOs as group counselling sessions tend to be organised within a very short period before the personal interview with the BAMF and the information provided is limited (i.e. the BAMF tends to provide general information on the asylum procedure, sometimes focusing only on asylum seekers’ obligations and also on information which has nothing to do with the procedure, such as the so-called ‘return options’).[42]